djccarew/watson-dojo-pm-tester/README.md

   ![Insert Spark Data Frame Step 3](doc/source/images/check-df-data.png)

-* Goto the cell that says `Stop here !!!!` during Step 5, insert the username and password that you saved from your Watson Machine Learning instance into the code before running it.
+* Goto the cell that says `Stop here !!!!` during Step 5, insert the username, password, and instance_id that you saved from your Watson Machine Learning instance into the code before running it.
 Do the same after Step 6 `Save model to WML Service`.

   ![](doc/source/images/insert-uname.png)